iancnei/comboDatabase/README.md

 # comboDatabase
-A better looking database of combos than a wiki.
+An alternative database of combos.

 Combo List